tybottorff/bottorffdocs/notes/literature_notes.md

  - **TCR footprint: general docking mode of TCR to cognate pMHC, germline bias i.e. TCR recognizes conserved MHC residues**
 # Interesting possibilities to improve the safety and efficacy of ipilimumab (Yervoy)
  - target ICI to tumor with streptavidin-biotin technology (anti-tumor antibody conjugated to streptavidin and biotin-labeled anti-CTLA-4 antibody for example)
+# Intestinal toxicity to CTLA-4 blockade driven by IL-6 and myeloid infiltration
+ - mouse and human
+ - microbiome dysbiosis as driving mechanism for irAEs
+ - immune signature of CTLA-4 blockade-mediated irAEs: colonic neutrophil accumulation, systemic IL-6 release (IL-6 blockade can prevent irAEs perhaps)
 # Intratumoral CD4<sup>+</sup> T cells mediate anti-tumor cytotoxicity in human bladder cancer
 ## Abstract
  - scRNAseq and paired TCRseq of 7 patients, bladder tumor and non-malignant tissue